substitute03/SnakeBlz/README.md

 ## Overview

 The aim of the game is to score as many points as possible by guiding the Snake to consume pellets.
-Each time a pellet is consumed the Snake will become one block longer.
+Each time a pellet is consumed, the Snake will become one block longer.
 You will get a game over if the Snake either goes out of bounds, or collides with itself.